Ingredients 101: Herbal Extracts in Skin Care and Cosmetics

 Utilizing herbal preparations in products is nothing new.
 The majority of ancient cultures added herbs to beauty and health care products for a variety of reasons.
 In the past, most used herbs like Rose or Jasmine to add color or scent to products.
 Nowadays herbal extracts are incorporated for these reasons but also for therapeutic benefits, texture effects, and even to act as preservatives against microbial growth.
 Popular examples are Green Tea for its antioxidants, Tea Tree for its anti-bacterial effects and Oats for their soothing and healing properties.

-So why do some plants have these antioxidant, anti-bacterial or soothing properties?
 Basically it comes down to transportation.
 Plants may grow over distances, have their seeds carried to a different location by hitching a ride on/in animals or by the wind, but for the most part--plants don't move.
 So if a stressful situation arose, the plant couldn't move to shelter, travel far for food or water, or couldn't retreat from predators.
-Therefore, through years of evolution plants have adapted by developing a large array of chemicals that can help them defend predators (poisons), survive environmental stress or resist disease (antioxidants) and enhance their reproduction (phytoestrogens).
+Therefore, through years of evolution, plants have adapted by developing a large array of chemicals that can help them defend against predators (poisons), survive environmental stress or resist disease (antioxidants) and enhance their reproduction (phytoestrogens).
 These and other chemicals are what give rise to the therapeutic or aesthetic properties of herbs to humans as well as plants.
 These chemical constituents are also what contribute to naturally derived pharmaceutical medicines like the anti-cancer drug Taxol from Pacific Yew or cardiac medications from Digitalis.